metagov/govbase/documentation.md

 *Is component of*: class A is a component of class B if the patterns and instances described by A are used to implement or construct the patterns described by B. For example, a rule is a component of a larger governance system, but not all rules are, on their own, governance systems.

-*Is property of*: class A is a property of class B if class A is a subclass of B and/or if it can be defined as a predicate on instances of B. For example, "proportional representation" is a property of a legislature.
+*Is property of*: class A is a property of class B if class A can be defined as a predicate on instances of B. For example, "proportional representation" is a property of a legislature.

 ## Schema
 ![govbase_schema](https://github.com/thelastjosh/govbase/blob/master/govbase_schema.png)